The Hub

 The Curriculum

 Teacher assessment against National Curriculum objectives will also help us make a comprehensive assessment of a child's attainment and progress.
+We also use The Engagement Model, P-Levels and Pre-Key Stage Standards to help celebrate and track achievement outside of age-related expectations.

 Communication